micaela-matta/jekyll-now/pages/outreach.md

 layout: single
 ---

 ### 2020

-I will be speaking at Liverpool Pint of Science 2020 which should hopefully be held this autumn.
+I will be speaking at Liverpool Pint of Science 2020 which has been postponed to May 2021.

 I coordinate the Liverpool pod of [500WomenScientists](https://500womenscientists.org), an international community of women committing towards inclusivity in science.